Convert SIXEL to CUR

 The CUR file extension, short for Cursor Image, is a format used in Microsoft Windows for cursor icons.
 Its primary use is to display and manage custom cursor images, enhancing user interaction with graphical user interfaces.
 CUR files, a variant of ICO files, were introduced in early versions of Windows to enable animated and static cursor designs, elevating visual and functional user experiences.
 The structure typically contains image data, including multiple resolutions and color depths, which ensures adaptability across various display settings in Windows environments.

-Wait for the converter to finish and download your CUR image.
+Wait for the converter to finalize, then access your CUR image.